Ya-Hoo/Flippy-bit/README.md

 ### Released

 KILO-edByte (v1) - first version, had flaws such as occasional strokes which causes delay, also unable to play the 'deathwave'
-MEGA-edByte (v2) - more efficient mapping of hex--key which enables "piano" playstyle
+MEGA-edByte (v2) - more efficient mapping of hex--key which enables "piano" playstyle, also attack hex one by one instead of storing inside a list

-### Future plan

-UPCOMING: GIGA-edByte (v3)
-Features planned:

-1. In death wave switch to targetting individual hex instead OR limitting the list size so that it doesnt overload?
-2. Prevents any user input (so no sabotage)
-3. On slower computers the program would stop after a while, so find out when this occurs by playing a trial round then after 2nd play, switch to bullet spray mode after that threshold
-4. Noted that on slow computers, at the death wave it would be so slow that keyboard smashing will get you to above 160.
-So...how about we write a program that will intentionally slow our computer down and achieve this result?

 ## Analysis and comparison